mjc239/mjc239.github.io/_posts/2021-01-23-animal-crossing-turnips-2.md

 \end{align}
 $$

-where the second line follows by using integration by parts.
+where the second line can be shown to be equal by expressing $\bar{F}$ in integral form and switching the orders of integration (making use of [Fubini's theorem](https://en.wikipedia.org/wiki/Fubini%27s_theorem)).
 We note that this does not require that the random variables are non-negative.
 Altogether this gives

 $$
 \tilde{s}_{i} = \tilde{s}_{i+1} + \int_{\tilde{s}_{i+1}}^{\infty}\bar{F}(p)\mathrm{d}p. \\
 $$

+This is as far as we can get in simplifying the recursion relation in the general case.
+However, there is another form we can write this in when assuming that the pdf $f_{P}(p)$ is only supported for $p\geq 0$, a reasonable assumption given that $P$ represents a price.
 Using integration by parts, note that

 $$
 \int_{0}^{\infty}\bar{F}(p)\mathrm{d}p=\mu
 $$

 where $\mu=\mathbb{E}(P)$ is the mean of the quoted prices.
-This allows the recurrence relation to be written in an alternative form, using a finite integral rather than an infinite one:
+This allows the recurrence relation to be written using a finite integral rather than an infinite one:

 $$
 \begin{align}